-All MACS Board members, MACS Board committee members, School Advisory Council members, the Principal and all our other staff, volunteers, contractors and clergy at Catholic Regional College Caroline Springs are responsible for supporting the safety of children by:
+All MACS Board members, MACS Board committee members, School Advisory Council members, the Principal and all our other staff, volunteers, contractors and clergy at Catholic Regional College, Caroline Springs are responsible for supporting the safety of children by:

-- adhering to the school's child-safe policy and upholding the school's statement of commitment to child safety, at all times - taking all reasonable steps to protect children from abuse - treating everyone in the school community with respect - listening and responding to the views and concerns of children particularly if they are telling you that they or another child has been abused or that they are worried about their safety/the safety of another child - promoting the cultural safety, participation and empowerment of Aboriginal and Torres Strait Islander children (for example, by never questioning an Aboriginal or Torres Strait Islander child's self-identification) - promoting the cultural safety, participation and empowerment of children with culturally and linguistically diverse backgrounds (for example, by having a zero-tolerance for discrimination) - promoting the safety, participation and empowerment of children with a disability (for example, during personal care activities) - ensuring as far as practicable that adults are not alone with a child - reporting any allegations of child abuse to the school's leadership (or child safety officer if the school has appointed someone to this role) - understanding and complying with all reporting obligations as they relate to mandatory reporting and reporting under the Crimes Act 1958 (Vic.) - reporting any child safety concerns to the school's leadership (or child safety officer if the school has appointed someone to this role) - ensuring as quickly as possible that the child is safe if an allegation of child abuse is made - reporting to the Victorian Institute of Teaching (VIT) any charges, committals for trial or convictions in relation to a sexual office by a registered teacher, or specific allegations or concerns about a registered teacher.
+- adhering to the school's child-safe policy and upholding the school's statement of commitment to child safety, at all times - taking all reasonable steps to protect children from abuse - treating everyone in the school community with respect - taking into account the needs of all children and students - listening and responding to the views and concerns of children particularly if they are telling you that they or another child has been abused or that they are worried about their safety/the safety of another child - promoting the cultural safety, participation and empowerment of Aboriginal and Torres Strait Islander children (for example, by never questioning an Aboriginal or Torres Strait Islander child's self-identification)

+- promoting the cultural safety, participation and empowerment of children with culturally and linguistically diverse backgrounds (for example, by having a zero-tolerance for discrimination) - promoting the safety, participation and empowerment of children with a disability (for example, during personal care activities) - ensuring as far as practicable that adults are not alone with a child - reporting any allegations of child abuse to the school's leadership (or child safety officer if the school has appointed someone to this role) - understanding and complying with all reporting obligations as they relate to mandatory reporting and reporting under the Crimes Act 1958 (Vic.) - understanding and complying with all obligations as they relate to the reportable conduct scheme including reporting allegations of reportable conduct in accordance with the schools reportable conduct policy - reporting any child safety concerns to the school's leadership (or child safety officer if the school has appointed someone to this role) - ensuring as quickly as possible that the child is safe if an allegation of child abuse is made - reporting to the Victorian Institute of Teaching (VIT) any charges, committals for trial or convictions in relation to a sexual office by a registered teacher, or specific allegations or concerns about a registered teacher - ensuring they comply with any and all applicable professional or occupational codes of conduct.